VSee Plays Key Role For Disaster Recovery Expert

 In one case, Roberson was in a rural clinic in India, and through VSee, he was able to have a doctor from 8,000 miles away diagnose multiple cases of tuberculosis by listening to the man’s breathing through a digital stethoscope.

-More recently, during a relief trip to Haiti, an older person on their team who had been doing relief work for 30 years started having possible heart attack symptoms.
-Instead of immediately air-lifting him out, they were able to quickly set up their satellite broadband connection to do a VSee session with their point doctor in Arizona.
+Another time, during a relief trip to Haiti, an older person on their team who had been doing relief work for 30 years started having possible heart attack symptoms.
+Instead of immediately air-lifting him out, they were able to quickly set up their satellite broadband connection and do a VSee session with their point doctor in Arizona.
 With VSee the doctor could both read the EKG and see the patient at the same time, so he was able to quickly diagnose the 30-year relief veteran with a case of dehydration.
 This allowed them to keep a much needed person on the field and saved them the cost of an emergency air evacuation.

 [Video link: Randy Roberson discusses VSee in Disaster Management 1:18]